cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 Some people don't like Cochran, but I absolutely adore him.
 His two-season transformation from nervous, neurotic nerd to winning in dominating fashion is inspiring.
 His insight and commentary on the game is always amazing, you can tell that he can't contain his inner Survivor superfan.

 Cochran is also one of two people to play a perfect game and would probably have the most Survivor knowledge of anyone on the island.
-It would also be hilarious to have another season of Cochran absolutely clowning on Coach in his confessionals.
+Most importantly, it would be hilarious to have another season of Cochran absolutely clowning on Coach in his confessionals.

 ## Jonathan Penner